-Professor Kim Emmons and Professor Ken Ledford (CAS) presented a proposed Senate resolution denouncing the government's proposal to tax graduate student tuition waivers.
+Professors Ken Ledford and Kimberly Emmons drafted a proposed Senate resolution denouncing the government's proposal to tax graduate student tuition waivers.
 The goal is to show solidarity with graduate students and with the administration who have worked to defeat this measure.
-The Faculty Senate voted to endorse the resolution.
+Members of the Executive Committee expressed support for the proposed resolution but there was also some concern about waiting until December 11th for a Faculty Senate endorsement.
+A motion to include the proposed resolution on the agenda for the Senate meeting was approved.
 Attachment

-CUE Status Update and Discussion
+CUE Update